argonautproject/scheduling/source/pages/patient-scheduling.md

 After the patient is registered, the actual booking interaction can occur.

-{% include img.html img="diagrams/Slide06.png" caption="Figure:  Book Appointment" %}
+{% include img.html img="diagrams/Slide06.png" caption="Book Appointment" %}

 This step is the same as described in [Scenario-1](#book-appointment).